OVNI-modding/kcd_optimized_graphic_presets/optimized_graphic_presets/README.md

 FAQ / TROUBLESHOOTING
 =====================

+**Q: How to start the game directly with another preset ?**
+Edit user.cfg and modify line "loadconfig medium" (the comment above it explains it all).

 **Q: How to fix blocky faces ?**
 Set an higher global illumination resolution using hotkeys and/or change sys_spec_ogp_gi value (0/1/2/3/4).